History of Stonington

 The Settlement Thrives

 In the 19th century, Stonington prospered as a railroad and steamboat terminus between Boston and New York.
 Small businesses thrived and the Joslyn Fire Arms Company (later the Atwood Machine Company) and the American Velvet Mill provided jobs ashore, while the fishing fleet continued to thrive at sea.
+Many Sea Captains and business owners built beautiful homes which line Water Street and Main Street.

 Today, Stonington’s heritage is preserved in its tree-lined village streets and historic houses.
 The Captain Nathaniel Brown Palmer House and the Old Lighthouse Museum tell the stories of the people who made Stonington one of the most charming small towns in Connecticut.